akgbytes/akgbytes/README.md

 i love **writing clean code**, **problem-solving**, & **gen-ai stuffs**

-most of my time goes into building web apps and exploring new backend concepts, with a bunch of side projects here and there these days i’m diving deeper into backend engineering & design patterns.
+most of my time goes into building web apps and exploring new backend concepts, with a bunch of side projects, these days i’m diving deeper into backend engineering & design patterns.